Jonathan Arnott

 Jonathan William Arnott (born 12 January 1981) is a British politician and former schoolteacher.
-After the 2014 European Parliament election, he served as a Member of the European Parliament (MEP) for the North East England region.
+Following the 2014 European Parliament election, he served as a Member of the European Parliament (MEP) for the North East England region.
 Originally sitting as a UK Independence Party (UKIP) representative, he resigned from the party on 19 January 2018 to sit as an independent until designating as Brexit Party on 17 April 2019.

 Early life and career

 Arnott was born in Sheffield.
 At the age of 15 he enrolled at the University of Sheffield, graduating with a MMath in mathematics.

-Arnott was Head of Mathematics at Handsworth Christian School.
+Arnott was a teacher of Mathematics at Handsworth Christian School.
 He is known for his belief that those in politics should keep doing a real-world job, and therefore he continued to teach on a part-time basis until his election as an MEP.

 Political career

 Arnott joined UKIP in 2001, and stood in the 2004 and 2009 European elections, being the party's No.2 list candidate in the Yorkshire and the Humber region on both occasions.
 Until 2008 he was the part-time local elections co-ordinator for the party, working with 300 candidates to increase the number of UKIP councillors.
 At the 2008 UKIP conference, Arnott was unveiled as the new party General Secretary.
 Arnott resigned as General Secretary—after six years in the position—in August 2014.